-Section 133 Standards for work inputs
+Standards for work inputs

-(1) An employer may introduce or change already introduced standards for work inputs solely on the basis of objective assessment of the required amount of work and working tempo of an employee.
-When determining the required amount of work and working tempo, the working tempo appropriate to physiological and neuropsychic options, legal and other regulations for ensuring safety and health at work, time for personal hygiene after completion of work and time for personal needs of an employee must be taken into consideration.
+- (1) An employer may stipulate standards for work inputs.
+Upon determining the required volume of work and work pace, they shall take into consideration the work pace adequate to average physiological and neuro-psychic possibilities, legal regulations and other regulations on provision of safety and health protection at work, time for personal hygiene after termination of work and time for the natural needs of employees. - (2) An employer shall be obliged to secure that the requisites for applying standards for work inputs are created prior to commencement of work.
+Standards in work demand and changes to such shall be announced to employees always prior to work commencing and may not be applied with backdated effect.

-- (2) An employer shall be obliged to secure that the requisites for applying standards for work inputs are created prior to commencement of work.
-Standards in work demand and changes to such shall be announced to employees always prior to work commencing and may not be applied with backdated effect. - (3) If the introduction or change of standards for work inputs are not agreed in the collective agreement, the employer shall only introduce standards or make changes to them after agreement with employees' representatives; if no agreement is reached within 15 days of submission of a proposal, a decision shall be taken by the competent labour inspectorate pursuant to a special regulation. - (4) An employer must not apply the labour standards that could result in the threat of safety and health of employees.
+(3) If the introduction or change of standards for work inputs are not agreed in the collective agreement, the employer shall only introduce standards or make changes to them after agreement with employees' representatives; if no agreement is reached within 15 days of submission of a proposal, a decision shall be taken by the competent labour inspectorate pursuant to a special regulation.

-Average earnings for labour-law purposes
+Average earnings for labour-law purposes Section 134